Cacao vs Cocoa Powder for Baking

 - If baking raw desserts or following a drink recipe, you will be able to get away with a direct substitute.

+Ultimately, the choice is yours.
 Both cacao powder and cocoa powder will bring a deep chocolatey flavor to your baking.
 It’s always good to try both and get familiar with the differences in flavor and your taste preferences.

 While cacao powder has more health benefits, it’s also the pricier option.

-How do I use cacao powder?
+How to use cacao powder

 Cacao is a super tasty and more nutritious way to increase that rich chocolate flavor in cookies, cakes, and brownies.
 You can also add cacao powder to smoothies, oatmeal, trail mix, and festive drinks.